This Month's Contents: Liberation by Eloratea | Identification by Tess Hughes | Quotes | Humor | Reader Commentary | Question of the Month |

 Why not check them for reliability?

 Ask yourself, Where did I get this attribute from and how did I take on this particular identification?
 In all cases, you will find that they are traits that you have accepted from society.
-You have been told by other people that you are this or that and you have accepted their word for what you are at the expense of your own direct perception and assessment.

 This is the root cause of your problem—and your dissatisfaction with life is the result of you having lost contact with your true nature in favour of taking on a false nature from society.
 Your true nature is present; it is intact underneath all the conditioning… and it is discoverable.